-In America, the formation of some of the very poorest parts of the cities, or “ghettos” as they are sometimes called, are inexorably linked to the formation of the freeways, the creation of the suburbs and the forced importance of automobiles.
-When the wealthy whites left, their money went with them.
+In America, the formation of some of the poorest parts of the cities are inexorably linked to the formation of the freeways, the creation of the suburbs and the forced importance of automobiles.
+When the white middle class left in droves for the suburbs, their money went with them.
 Gridlocked by the freeway, working class neighborhoods were conceived principally as obstructions to the flow of traffic.

-Today, it is one of Columbus's major attractions, with house and garden tours attracting hundreds of thousands of visitors every year.
-This tidy piece of “Americana”, painstakingly restored and saved from the wrecking ball and urban renewal, is a testament to the dogged determination of a group of pioneering outsiders who saw value in a neighborhood—originally built by enterprising immigrants in the 19th century—that others had overlooked and discarded.
+This tidy piece of “Americana”, painstakingly restored and saved from urban renewal, is a testament to the dogged determination of a group of pioneering outsiders who saw value in a neighborhood—originally built by enterprising immigrants in the 19th century—that nearly got lost to the wrecking ball of history.